 Best camera equipment for India

 No trip is complete without a good camera for capturing your memories.
 You need a camera that’s not to heavy and which you can use to point and shoot whenever you see an opportunity for a good photo.
 Bringing a DSLR is an option you have, but it’s a bit heavy and graceless to grab and shoot.
-I recommend a good point and shoot camera.
+I recommend a good point and shoot camera in your packing list.

 Best books for travel in India

 In India, you will have plenty of time to read as travel by train is a cheap and decent way to get around.
-Sitting on a train for many hours will give you a good opportunity to read.
+Sitting on a train for many hours will give you good opportunities for reading.
 Here are a couple of good books about travel that I recommend:

 Extra tip: Get a sim card on arrival at the airport

 As you probably have a smartphone and you probably will take it with you on your holiday, you should know that you can get a sim card in India with good 4g coverage, texts, and calls.
 The sim card and plan are cheap and you’ll only need a copy of your passport and 2 recent colored photographs of yourself.
 Best sim card providers in India are Airtel and Vodaphone.

 What clothes you need to pack for Rajasthan and Delhi